amitmaheta/Fabric-Detection-Project/README.txt

 # Fabric Detection Project - README

-This project is part of the SEWTS Robotics Challenge and is focused on detecting fabric smoothness and wrinkles using a combination of IR and Ultrasonic sensors.
+This project is focused on detecting fabric smoothness and wrinkles using a combination of IR and Ultrasonic sensors.

 ### 📂 V1/
 - **Code.txt**: Arduino code for Version 1